mneuhaus/Flowpack.Expose/Documentation/Manual/ReST/en/source/Configuration/Property.rst

 Ignore
 ******
-There are a number of Properties which have no use to be Administrated through a GUI.
-With the ignore Tag you can control the Visibility of the Property to the Admin Interface.
+There are a number of Properties which have no use to be Exposeistrated through a GUI.
+With the ignore Tag you can control the Visibility of the Property to the Expose Interface.

 Ignore the Property Completly
 =============================